cdown/psi-notify/README.md

    [here](https://facebookmicrosites.github.io/psi/docs/overview#pressure-metric-definitions).
 4. The PSI time period. `avg10`, `avg60`, and `avg300` are currently supported.
 5. The threshold, as a real number between 0 and 100.
 Decimals are ok.

+## Comparison with oomd

+[oomd](https://github.com/facebookincubator/oomd) and psi-notify are two compatible and complementary projects -- they're not in opposition to each other. oomd also uses PSI metrics, but it requires a policy about "what to kill" in high-pressure scenarios.
+For example, on a web server we obviously don't want to kill the web server if we can avoid that, so we should prioritise other applications.
+On the desktop though, it's hard to say: should we kill Chrome, or some IDE, or maybe something playing a movie?
+It's extremely difficult (although perhaps possible) to produce a single configuration that will do the right thing in even the majority of cases, so we opt to alert early instead and have the user make the decision about what's high priority in their user session.
+When integrating oomd for the desktop, most distributions will likely end up having to make it less aggressive than would be ideal, so they can still interoperate.

+It's hard to produce a good policy for, say, one's working day, where at one time my terminal is the most critical thing, at another my browser is, and at another it's my mail client.
+At other times maybe I'm ok with the slowdown and am willing to ride it out without killing anything. psi-notify sidesteps this problem by simply notifying, rather than taking action.

 [sd_notify]: https://www.freedesktop.org/software/systemd/man/sd_notify.html